Meatrayi/Meatrayi-Sharma/index.md

                  <p><a href="mailto:meatrayi@gmail.com"> Email: meatrayi@gmail.com</a>/<a href="https://www.linkedin.com/in/meatrayi-sharma-a662b859/"> LinkedIn</a></p>
                      <p class="lead mb-5">Hello Everyone! :)</p>
                     <p class="lead mb-5"> I am a Grace Hopper Scholar who has a strong record of experience and proven ability to provide analytical insights to drive improvements and business growth.
 I have a proficiency in handling projects from core to completion with 3+ years of experience as a Marketing Executive and Analyst.
 My interest for visualizing data and creating insightful stories, along with inclination towards mathematics and managements motivates me to work in the field of analytics.
 I am a conscientious person who pays attention to detail and is highly organized.
 I prefer being around and work with people as it motivates me and makes me happy.
 I consider myself a tactile learner as I learn the best by doing a hands-on activity. </p>
-                    <p class="lead mb-5"> I am currently a Master's student at San Jose State University.
-I have an undergraduate in computer science and MBA in marketing and finance.</p>
+                    <p class="lead mb-5"> I am a Master's graduate from San Jose State University.
+I have an undergraduate in computer science and MBA in Marketing and Finance.</p>
                </div>
             </section>
             <hr class="m-0" />